Jenny McCarthy Makes Shocking Revelations About Her Time On ‘The View’ In New Book

 She says that this fashion advice was only aimed at her and that at times she felt like a human Barbie.

-McCarthy replaced Republican commentator Elisabeth Hasselbeck and she says that she felt like the team behind the show wanted Hasselbeck back.
+McCarthy replaced Republican commentator Elisabeth Hasselbeck, and she says that she felt like the team behind the show wanted Hasselbeck back.
 She says she felt like she couldn’t be herself and that the producers were constantly trying to feed her opinions to pit her against her co-hosts.
-She says that of the 25 years she has been in the TV business, her year on the view was the most miserable experience of it all.
+She says that of the 25 years she has been in the TV business, her year on The View was the most miserable experience of it all.